A-YATTA/AMDH/README.md

   -l                    List numbered applications to disable, uninstall or analyse -P                    List current users processes -S SNAPSHOT_FILE, --snapshot SNAPSHOT_FILE
-                        Snapshot the current state of the phone to a json file
+                        Write the current state of the phone to a json file
 ```